lgotarra/portfolio/src/data/experience/docfarma.md

+Contributed to the core infrastructure and service design of a modular backend system, with a strong focus on performance, scalability, and team collaboration:

-Worked on the core REST API service using Node.js, Express.js, TypeScript, and MongoDB, contributing to the architecture and performance improvements.
+- ⚙️ Developed the **core REST API** using `Node.js`, `Express.js`, `TypeScript`, and `MongoDB`, improving both system architecture and runtime performance.

-Designed and implemented new microservices integrated with the main API via RabbitMQ, enhancing system modularity and scalability.
+- 🧱 Designed and implemented new **microservices**, integrated via **RabbitMQ**, to enhance modularity and system scalability.

-Documented backend services using Swagger to improve developer onboarding and API usability.
+- 📄 Documented backend services with **Swagger**, streamlining onboarding for new developers and improving API usability.

-Actively participated in agile ceremonies — including daily stand-ups, sprint planning, and retrospectives — while tracking progress and tasks with JIRA.

-Contributed to the development of the mobile application using React Native, supporting feature delivery and bug fixes.
+- 🔁 Participated in **agile ceremonies**:
+  - Daily stand-ups
+  - Sprint planning
+  - Retrospectives
+    Used **JIRA** for task tracking and workflow management.
+- 📱 Supported the **mobile application** built with `React Native`, contributing to feature development and bug resolution.

-Worked remotely, with occasional visits to the office for team meetups and collaborative sessions.
+- 🌍 Worked **remotely**, with occasional in-person team meetups to foster collaboration and alignment.